ARMmbed/mbed-os-5-docs/docs/contributing/mbed_targets.md

 #### `release_versions`

-The `release_versions` property is a list of major versions of mbed OS that the target supports.
-The list within `release_versions` may only contain `2`, indicating that the support of mbed OS 2, and `5`, indicating the support of mbed OS 5.
-We build all targets that are released for mbed OS 2 as a static library.
-Targets are released for mbed OS 2 by putting a `2` in the `release_version` list.
+The `release_versions` property is a list of major versions of Mbed OS that the target supports.
+The list within `release_versions` may only contain `2`, indicating that the support of Mbed OS 2, and `5`, indicating the support of Mbed OS 5.
+We build all targets that are released for Mbed OS 2 as a static library.
+Targets are released for Mbed OS 2 by putting a `2` in the `release_version` list.

 #### `supported_form_factors`